H3-gg/25th-Anniversary-Champioships/eng/Templates_Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championships_tournament.md

 4. On Jebus Cross and mt_Jebus templates, entering the zone or leaving the zone, if there wasn't defeated at least one of this zone guards, accordingly entry or exit of this zone, is forbidden.

-5. On Jebus Cross template Party should be ended no later than first day of first week of second month (211).
+5. On Jebus Cross template Party should be ended no later than at the end of the first day of first week of second month (211).
 If before this date, none of the Party Participants surrendered or Party wasn't ended in any other way.
 Participant, who controls located in zone 1 (desert) native town of this zone (so-called middle/middle town), wins the Party.

 > [!IMPORTANT]
 > Native faction for given zone, can be recognized by dwellings occuring in this zone and faction of monsters, that can be found in Pandora Boxes.\